Anupam-/unit-testing-demo/README.md

 ## Comparision between nUnit and xUnit
 :heavy_check_mark: xUnit have less attributes and attributes names are intutive
-:heavy_check_mark: xUnit follow principle of class and uses constructor for initialization/setup and IDispose for cleaup
+:heavy_check_mark: xUnit follow principle of class and use constructor for initialization/setup and IDispose for cleaup
 :heavy_check_mark: In xUnit its easy to inject Fixtures
 :heavy_check_mark: We can also use Moq in xUnit just like in nUnit